vectorgraphics/v3d/README.md

 Each header entry consists of
 1. `UINT`: Header key;
 2. `UINT`: length of the content measured in units of 4-byte words.
 Call this length `n`.
-For example, `n=2` for a header with one double-precision number.
+For example, `n=2` for a header with one double-precision number;
 3. `WORDxn`: The header content of length `n` words of types dependent on the header key.

 See [V3D header types](https://raw.githubusercontent.com/vectorgraphics/asymptote/HEAD/v3dheadertypes.csv) for the list of V3D headers and their corresponding keys.

-A description of the headers is available at https://raw.githubusercontent.com/vectorgraphics/asymptote/HEAD/webgl/gl.js
 ## V3D objects

 The content following the type number is described for each of the following types.